zhaoshuoxp/Plots/README.md

 ## cisVar_pvalues.R

 This script plots double Y-axis figure for [enrich_pvalues](https://github.com/TheFraserLab/enrich_pvalues) analysis of [cisVar output](https://github.com/TheFraserLab/cisVar).
-It only be used when non-significant data is unavailable so that the bulit-in plot function of enrich_pvalues doesn't work.
+It is only used when non-significant data is unavailable so that the built-in plot function of enrich_pvalues doesn't work.

 > Change $sig_score to $enrichment_score if non_sig data available.